mahfuzmission/Read-it-later/Extra.md

 #### Say, the content site got hacked, therefore when fetching the content URL for content parsing it can keep redirecting, how to solve this scenario?

-- one way around will be to kill the job, as it will be redirecting, it will fail to get parse and if we set a counter for attempt taken and remove it after all the attempts fails.
+- one way around will be to kill the job, as it will be redirecting, it will fail to get parsed and if we set a counter for the number of attempt taken and remove it after all the attempts fail.

 #### Say, the content site got hacked, therefore when fetching the content URL for content parsing it can inject virus / malware / adware. how to guard this?